(No) return? Return and (Re-)migration to Hamburg

 Rundschreiben, Hendrik George Van Dam, Eilshausen bei Herford, 30.
 Mai 1947

-Interview mit Elsa Davidsohn
+Interview with Elsa Davidsohn

-Interview mit Roberto Kahn-Heymann
+Interview with Roberto Kahn-Heymann

 „Ich hätte gerne nochmal hier gewohnt“.
 Pendeln zwischen Spanien und Deutschland, 1952-1969.

-Interview mit Franziska Mayer
+Interview with Franziska Mayer

 „Und wir haben gedacht, wir würden immer da bleiben”.
 Elsa Mayer über ihre Remigration aus Peru.
 Bald verfügbar.

-Interview mit Ruth Dräger
+Interview with Ruth Dräger

-Interview mit Esther Bejerano
+Interview with Esther Bejerano

-Interview mit Kurt van der Walde
+Interview with Kurt van der Walde

 „Wenn ich schon überlebt hab' [...] gemeinsam so arbeiten, daß die nie wieder 'ne Chance haben”.
 Kurt van der Walde über sein antifaschistisches Engagement.
-Bald verfügbar.

-Interview mit Menachem Uzai
+Interview with Menachem Uzai

 „Meine Füße wer'n nie mehr den deutschen Boden [be]treten”.
 Menachem Uzai über seinen ersten Besuch in Hamburg.
-Bald verfügbar.

-Interview mit Rudolf Heymann
+Interview with Rudolf Heymann

 „Nun begann ein [...] traumwandlerisches Wiedererleben meiner Geburtsstadt”.
 Rudolf Heymann erinnert sich an der Neuanfang in Hamburg.
-Bald verfügbar.

 Arie Goral an Erich Lüth